In Texas, drowning is the second leading cause of death for children under the age of 14.

 Poles, ring buoy, rescue tube, first aid kit, and cell phone.

-Keep a cell phone by the pool whenever you are there.
+Keep a cell phone by the pool for emergencies.

-Post 911 emergency number, home phone number, and address by a phone.
+Post 911 emergency number, home phone number, and address on phones near the pool.

 Purchase a lightening detector or get out of the water when threatening weather looms.